 Energy and technologyThe page was last modified:

-Below is a list of some of the common eco-labels in the areas of energy and technology.
+Below is a list of some common eco-labels in the areas of energy and technology.

 The CE mark is a symbol which must be applied to certain products.
 The mark shows that the product complies with the basic safety requirements in one or more EU directives.
 Machinery, toys and electrical appliances are examples of products that must comply with the CE mark requirements in order to be sold in the EU.

-Read more about CE marking on the website of the Swedish Market Surveillance Council (in Swedish)
+CE marking at the Swedish Market Surveillance Council (in Swedish)

 Energy labelling is mandatory for white goods and TVs and is the same for all the countries in the EU.

-Read more about energy labelling on the website of the Swedish Market Surveillance Council (in Swedish).
+Energy labelling at the Swedish Market Surveillance Council (in Swedish)

 Energy Star is an international mark for energy efficiency.